kbb9796/statistical-work/data_augmentation/README.md

         currentTheta[jjImputation] = np.random.beta(currentLatentVariable + y4 + 1, y2 + y3 + 1, 1) # sampling the current approximation to the posterior
         # (which of course depends on the latent variables that in turn depend on the previous approximation to the posterior)
         posteriorApproximations[iiIteration, jjImputation] = currentTheta[jjImputation]

-    if iiIteration == (numIterations - 1):

-        print('Arrived at final approximation to the posterior distribution')

 ## Plot the true posterior distribution as well